HR Tip of the Week

 With limited exceptions, covered employers must participate in the state/local PFL program, but employers may be allowed to provide coverage through a private insurance plan instead, as long as it meets all of the jurisdiction’s requirements.
 Check your state/local law for details.

-#2: Absences covered differ by jurisdiction
+Absences covered by PFL differ by jurisdiction.

 The first wave of these programs tended to be limited to covering absences related to having a new child or caring for a family member with a serious health condition, but the reach of PFL programs has been expanding in recent years.
 Here are brief summaries of the absences covered under each program.
+Check the laws in your jurisdiction for further details.

 Jurisdiction